-Kuma's Musical Band Inc. and seven other companies
+Kuma's Musical Band Inc. and six other companies

-The Next Unicorn Fund and Colopl Next-Rael Fund were excluded from the scope of the equity method since these funds are accounted for using the gross method (assets, liabilities, revenue and expenses of the funds are recorded in proportion to the Group's investment equity ratio).
-Kuma's Musical Band Inc. and five other companies are excluded from the scope of the equity method since such exclusion has immaterial effect on the Company's consolidated financial statements in terms of profit or loss (amount corresponding to the Company's equity position), retained earnings (amount corresponding to the Company's equity position) and other indicators, and they are not material as a whole.
+The Next Unicorn Fund, Colopl Next-Rael Fund, and IBK Scale-up Gyeonggi G-Fund were excluded from the scope of the equity method since these funds are accounted for using the gross method (assets, liabilities, revenue and expenses of the funds are recorded in proportion to the Group's investment equity ratio).
+Kuma's Musical Band Inc. and four other companies are excluded from the scope of the equity method since such exclusion has immaterial effect on the Company's consolidated financial statements in terms of profit or loss (amount corresponding to the Company's equity position), retained earnings (amount corresponding to the Company's equity position) and other indicators, and they are not material as a whole.